 A Ski Trip’s Better Half…the Spa

-I had scheduled a massage, Kristy a facial and Shannon just planned to use the Remède Spa’s incredible facilities like the steam room, whirlpools, Confluence Waterfall Lounge and the uniquely-luxurious, altitude-fighting oxygen room.
+I had a massage, Kristy a facial, and Shannon took advantage of the Remède Spa’s incredible facilities like the steam room, whirlpools, Confluence Waterfall Lounge, and the uniquely-luxurious, altitude-fighting oxygen room.

-My massage was quite possibly the best I’ve ever had and so relaxing I feared someone might have to carry me out of there.
-I capped it off with a little quiet time in the oxygen room where I found Kristy already firmly affixed to a plush lounge chair, sipping champagne like it was her job and basking in the glow of her facial while smugly making the unspoken point that skiing is (obviously) overrated.
-Check mate, Aspen.
+I cap it off with a little quiet time in the oxygen room where I find Kristy, already firmly affixed to a plush lounge chair, sipping champagne like it’s her job.
+Basking in the glow of her facial, she makes the unspoken point that skiing is (obviously) overrated.

 Will Work for Champagne

-As we exited the lobby to the official sabering spot, I was more than a little shocked when the hotel invited me to do the honors tonight.
+As we exit the lobby to the official sabering spot, I am more than a little shocked when the hotel manager invites me to do the honors tonight.

-What!??
-Don’t get me wrong, I certainly know my way around a bottle of champagne, but I’ve never sabered, uh, anything and I was positive this maneuver would require some sort of experience and perhaps even a weapons permit.
+Don’t get me wrong, I know my way around a bottle of champagne.
+However, I’ve never sabered, um, anything and surely this maneuver must require some sort of experience and perhaps a weapons permit.

-While Kristy and Shannon readied their cameras and tried not to burst into uncontrollable laughter at the thought of me attempting to open a bottle of champagne with a piece of weaponry normally reserved for invading armies, the bartender gave me a quick lesson in how to hold the bottle and where to slide the saber along its seam.
+Kristy and Shannon stifle laughter and ready their cameras.
+The thought of me attempting to open a bottle of champagne with a piece of weaponry normally reserved for invading armies is (apparently) hysterical.

-I was later told that it was pretty rare for a guest to be asked to do that at a St. Regis, so I was honored that they asked me to give it a try and I’m thrilled by the fact that I didn’t take out anyone’s eye in the process.
-And I’m totally adding “champagne saberer” to my resume.
+I’m later told it’s rare for a guest to be asked to saber at a St Regis, so I am honored they let me give it a go.
+I’m also relieved that I didn’t take out anyone’s eye in the process.

-Later that night we again joined the Florida guys for dinner and another night of embracing the Aspen nightlife til the wee hours.
+Later that night we reunite with our friends from the previous night for another evening of embracing the Aspen nightlife til the wee hours.

-After a couple of hours on the mountain, it was time to head back to the St. Regis to pack up and move on to our next destination, the Westin Snowmass.
+After a few hours on the mountain, it’s time to head back to the St Regis Aspen, pack up, and move on to our next destination, the Westin Snowmass.

 The Beauty of Ski-In/Ski-Out